adafruit/circuitpython-weekly-newsletter/README.md

 * Please avoid letterboxed images, e.g. images with black bars.

 For videos:

+All videos must be in moving GIF only.
+There will be no sound.
+Longer formats may be on a website and linked in rather than embedded.

 * Capture via https://twittervideodownloader.com/ if necessary
 * Convert to GIF with https://ezgif.com/, max 550 px wide, **file MUST BE < 1MB in size**